 Effect of genetically proxied LDL-c on lifespan

-The LDL-c genetic instrument included 80 variants with mean F-statistic 156 (range 28-1663).
+We identified 80 variants for use as genetic proxies for LDL-c.
+The mean F-statistic for all the proxies was 156 (range 28-1663).
 These variants collectively explained 9.92% of the variance in LDL-c.
-Genetic variants modelled as instrumental variables are presented in Supplementary Tables 2-5, and forest plots visualizing causal effects estimated by each individual variant are provided in Supplementary Figures 1-8.
+Genetic proxies for the lipid traits are presented in Supplementary Tables 2-5, and forest plots visualizing causal effects estimated by each individual variant are provided in Supplementary Figures 1-8.

 In the primary analysis, we found that a genetically proxied 1-SD increase in LDL-c reduced lifespan by 1.21 years (95% confidence interval (CI) -1.55- -0.87, P=3.83x10-12).
 The causal effects estimated by the individual variants were more heterogeneous than expected by chance (Cochran’s Q P=1.02x10-32).
 Results were consistent across all MR sensitivity analyses (Figure 2), and the Egger intercept test for unbalanced pleiotropy was consistent with the null hypothesis of no pleiotropy (P=0.35).
-MR-PRESSO identified seven significantly heterogeneous variants, five of which were positioned within 1Mb of a lead SNP identified in the lifespan GWAS17 (including variants in APOE and LPA; Supplementary Table 6).
-Analyses removing these variants provided similar MR effect estimates (Figure 2).
-Adjusting the LDL-c instrument for genetic associations with HDL-c and triglycerides in a multivariable MR model also provided similar effect estimates (Figure 2).
-The estimate for the effect of higher LDL-c on lifespan was consistent when using genetic associations with LDL-c from UKB (lifespan years per 1-SD increase in LDL-c: -1.50, 95% CI -1.92 - -1.07, P=5.04x10-12; Figure 2), with no evidence that this effect differed from that estimated by the GLGC instrument (P=0.28).
-When considering the outcome of longevity, genetically proxied higher LDL-c reduced the odds of survival to the 90th vs. the 60th percentile of age (odds ratio (OR) 0.72, 95% CI 0.64-0.81, P=7.83x10-8, Cochran’s Q P=1.46x10-5).
+MR-PRESSO identified seven significantly heterogeneous variants, with a significant global test for potential pleiotropy (P<2x10-4).
+Five of these variants were positioned within 1Mb of a lead SNP identified in the lifespan GWAS17 (including variants in APOE and LPA; Supplementary Table 6) and analyses removing these variants provided similar MR effect estimates (Figure 2; Pdistortion=0.54).
+Multivariable MR models adjusting the LDL-c genetic proxies for genetic associations with HDL-c and triglycerides or for type 2 diabetes liability also provided similar effect estimates (Figure 2).
+Similarly, removing genetic proxies for LDL-c that were also associated with HDL-c or with triglycerides yielded similar MR estimates (Figure 2).
+The estimate for the effect of higher LDL-c on lifespan was consistent when using genetic associations with LDL-c from UKB and from MVP (Figure 2), with no evidence that this effect differed from that estimated when using genetic associations from the GLGC (PUKB=0.28; PMVP=0.15).
+When considering the outcome of longevity, genetically proxied higher LDL-c reduced the odds of survival to the 90th vs. the 60th percentile of age (odds ratio (OR) 0.72, 95% CI 0.64-0.81, P=7.83x10-8, Cochran’s Q P=1.46x10-5), with consistent results in sensitivity analyses (Supplementary Table 7).

-Direct effects of LDL-c on lifespan after accounting for mediation through CAD
+Direct effects of LDL-c on lifespan after accounting for mediation through coronary artery disease and ischemic stroke

-A 1-SD higher genetically proxied LDL-c had odds ratio 1.53 for CAD (95% CI 1.39-1.69, P=9.71x10-18).
-For every log-odds increase in genetically proxied liability to CAD, there was a reduction of 1.72 lifespan years (95% CI -2.21- -1.24, P=2.82x10-12).
-When adjusting for genetically proxied CAD in multivariable MR, the direct effect of genetically proxied LDL-c on lifespan was attenuated from the total effect but remained significantly different from the null (-0.61 years, 95% CI -0.93- -0.30, P=1.59x10-4; Figure 2).
-The estimated proportion of the LDL-c effect on lifespan not mediated through CAD was 51% (95% CI 21%-81%).
+A 1-SD higher genetically proxied LDL-c had odds ratio 1.53 for CAD (95% CI 1.39-1.69, P=9.71x10-18) and odds ratio 1.10 for ischemic stroke (95% CI 1.03-1.18, P=5.05x10-3).
+For every log-odds increase in genetically proxied liability to CAD and ischemic stroke, there was a respective reduction of 1.72 (95% CI -2.21- -1.24, P=2.82x10-12) and 1.88 lifespan years (95% CI -2.61- -1.16, P=3.72x10-7).

+We used multivariable MR to estimate the direct effect of genetically proxied LDL-c on lifespan after accounting for mediation through either genetically proxied liability to CAD, ischemic stroke, or both phenotypes (Figure 2).
+The estimated proportion of the LDL-c effect on lifespan that was not mediated through these phenotypes was 51% for CAD (95% CI 21%-81%), 79% for ischemic stroke (95% CI 44%-114%), and 42% when accounting for both CAD and ischemic stroke (95% CI 16%-69%).

 Pathway and drug target-specific effects of LDL-c on longevity